OtiMarcel/alx-system_engineering-devops/README.md

-This is a executable file that prints the absolute path name of the current working directory
+This file  prints the absolute path name of the current working directory